Ja0Santana/Ja0Santana/README.md

 ### 👨‍💻 About Me

-I am an Information Systems student at the Federal Institute of Sergipe, focused on **Java**.
+I am an Information Systems student at the Federal Institute of Sergipe in Brazil, focused on **Java**.
 I love transforming complex problems into organized, clean, and efficient code.
 Currently, I am deepening my knowledge in **Object-Oriented Programming** and **Data Structures**.

 - **Currently working on:** Management and data persistence projects (Pure Java).
 - **Currently studying:** File Manipulation, and SOLID.